 Lens: a structure inside the eye that helps to focus light onto the back of the eye, or an optical instrument for forming an image by focusing rays of light.

-Microkeratome: an automated surgical tool that cuts a flap of tissue from the front surface of the eye with a blade.
+Microkeratome: an automated surgical instrument that creates a flap of tissue from the front surface of the eye.